jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 This is pivotal.
 We know every time and place in the universe is unique, now we know is every single lifeform too.
 The Game of Life is about matching the unique requirements of the environment with the unique abilities of a lifeform.

-But life cannot do the matching.
-It loves all its manifestations too much and so uses a coach called evolution.
-Using natural selection, evolution picks the genes best adapted to play the game by, you guessed it, giving points for each new kid.
+Lifeforms cannot do the matching themselves; they are already locked into their genotypes.
+What does the matching is evolution.
+Through natural selection, the genes best adapted to play the game persist—measured by how many offspring carry them forward.

-And that's how the life's players get chosen.
+You can think of it as a coach picking players for his roster by assigning points to each offspring.
+In effect, that's how the life's players get chosen.

 This strategy works very well against entropy.
 Not only has life evolved from single-cell organism to populate the planet.
-It's suffered five mass-extinction at the hands of entropy, and repopulated the planet each time.
+It's suffered five mass extinctions and repopulated the planet each time.
+Notably, no extinct species has ever come back — what persists is life itself, through whatever lineages the next era's gameboard happens to favor.

 Here's why valuing procreation keeps winning the Game of Life.

 When encountering the realities of game board and game clock, prioritizing offspring is the best way for life to value energy efficiency.
 The more kids an organism has, means the more efficiently it harvests energy compared to others.
 And uses the slight variations of lifeform to evolve new species as needed.

 For example, brown bears are nearly identical to polar bears.
 They can even interbred.
 By giving points to offspring, evolution slowly turned brown bears living near the very cold Arctic with lighter coats into polar bears.
 After enough points (kids), speciation happens, meaning a new bear species is made, one with a white coat, bigger paws, and a taste for seals.
+And the differences aren't only physical—speciation also shows up in behavior, like breeding in time with the brief Arctic spring or knowing which seal-breathing holes to wait beside.

-And, with two large bears species playing the game, if the game board gets hotter or colder, life can respond either way.
+And, with two large bear species playing the game, if the game board gets hotter or colder, life can respond either way.

 But life does not want new, or any species, to succeed at any cost.
 Polar bears eating every seal would not be good for it, or anyone else.
-Remember life loves all its genes equally and thus wants as many genes having as many kids as possible.
+That would be like a lifeform using up the torches energy for itself.
+Rather, lifeforms can only make use of water, nutrients, warmth, long enough to procreate.
 That's why evolution selects not selfish star players, but team players who work together to harvest energy more efficiently.

 This cooperation happens inside ecosystems, which is a community of plants and animals living in the same area.
 Ecosystems include climatic conditions, elevation, water levels, and other environmental factors.
 BBC Planet Earth episodes on tropical rain forests or expansive grasslands showcase Earth's many ecosystems quite well.